About This Program

 Why Utica College

 The Health Sciences major at Utica College provides foundational learning for students who desire to enter any of a number of different health and health-related professions.
-It is a strong undergraduate prelude to graduate study in physical and occupational therapy.
+Offered both on ground and online, this program is a strong undergraduate prelude to graduate study in physical and occupational therapy.

 Taught by an accomplished faculty, the major in Health Sciences offers a solid grounding for professional accomplishment and more specialized study, following a highly interdisciplinary approach to human health that encompasses everything from anatomy to anthropology to statistics and more.